If you have children there is no question that they are the most valuable thing you can think of. So have you done all you can to protect them?

 If you have existing policies I suggest that you check to ensure that the level of cover is appropriate, that if arranged in a home country they are still valid whilst resident in the UAE, and that they have been set up in the right way.
 Many people could benefit from plans being written into trust, a relatively simple procedure that ensures the proceeds are paid out quickly without any tax charges.

 Too few people have set up wills and without these in place you have no say in what happens to your assets in the event of your death.
 Even more worryingly, should both parents die the state will decide who should bring up your children and you have no input.
 Whilst living in the UAE you may also need to factor in the effect of Sharia law.

 In most cases a home country will is all that is required unless you own property in the UAE or have substantial assets here.
 If you have young children you may also require a Letter of Wishes for an Interim Guardian.

-I published this article all about wills, the why and hows, a few weeks later: Where there’s a will there’s a way to protect your family
+I provide a will writing service, plus advice, so see this link for details.
+Where there’s a will there’s a way to protect your family

 Other types of protection